 We are often encouraged to think about our business’ USP.
 We are also often advised by well-meaning folks that what we are doing has been done before, or perhaps there are already a dozen people doing it in your hometown.
 It does not matter, none of this matters, you are your USP.

 You set your business apart.
 The vision that you have is yours and yours alone and your own personality and ideas cannot be replicated.
-People will come to you, work with you, because of what you can offer them.
+People will come to you, and work with you, because of what you can offer them.

-You can trust in others
+You can trust others

 You probably started your business alone.
 You may well have been a sole trader for some time, but perhaps it is now the time to expand and grow.
 The problem is, you only have so many hours in the day and so many hands to juggle everything, so what can you do?

 It is time to grow your business and your team.
 Working with a team can be scary and seem like a big step, but it can have a really positive impact on your business.
-From hiring your first employee to training and building your team, enjoy the process and learn to trust in the people around you.
+From hiring your first employee or freelancer, to training and building your team, enjoy the process and learn to trust in the people around you.
 They are there to make your business stronger and will be your support system.

 You are not alone